 - Standard Contract

 - Order for Supplies or Services

 - The Federal Government uses the same template for contracts and cooperative agreements.
 The template will say “Contract No.” regardless of the type of award mechanism.

-- A good resource for searching for Federal Contracts is: Federal Procurement Data System.
+- A good resource for searching for Federal Contracts is Federal Procurement Data System.
 If an award is in this database, it is a Federal Contract.
 (Note: search terms must match the database entry.
-So if your search fails to return possible matches, it may be a result of the search term not matching the database data.)
+So if your search fails to return possible matches, it may result from the search term not matching the database data.)